Devoider/Devoider.github.io/projects/project-2.md

   - CAD
 summary: A computer keyboard designed and manufactured from scratch.
 ---
-Original idea was spawned when going through the scrap bin in the laser cutting room.
+<div align='left'> Original idea was spawned when going through the scrap bin in the laser cutting room.
 I found a slab of quarter inch thick acrylic and had a dream to be able to have a keyboard that, instead of the normal RGB under the keys, had an underglow.
 I got to work designing a keyboard that would fit inside the size acrylic I had and I settled onto 10 keyless design that I could laser cut out of a combination of birch wood and the acrylic.
 # The Case

 <img class="ui medium left floated rounded image" src="../images/Keyboard_CaseAsembled.jpg">